reklatsmasters/webassembly-examples/readme.md

 ## webassembly-examples

-A small collection of examples on [webassembly](http://webassembly.org/).
+From Simple To Complex.
+A complete collection of [webassembly](http://webassembly.org/) examples.

 ## Usage